Skip to main content

 }

-It is up to the action to define its own database schema and stored data, that is relevant to what the action does.
-For example the database table definition for the generate_image Action is:
+Each Action will need to define its own database schema and stored data that is relevant to what it does.

 <FIELDS>